cpberryman/checkout-kata/README.md

 with SKUs and prices, instantiate and scan products, then calculate the total to automate this.
 For demo purposes, the promotional products are initialised when the `App` class loads.
 A further extension would be to take user input for promotional items and instantiate the rules with promotional products derived from user input.
-This would enable adding additional rules to the `Set` of promotional rules used by the checkout.
+This would enable adding additional rules to the `Set` of promotional rules used by the `Checkout`.

 - There is a `PricingRule` interface that could have implementations for Buy One Get One Free rules for example.
 The `apply()` operation described in this interface can have custom logic to calculate a total with discount. `getItem()`